 The state of Hawaii's forthcoming vaccination plan, which is based on guidance from the Centers for Disease Control and Prevention, is intended to reduce COVID‐19‐related illnesses, hospitalizations, and deaths.

-Providing the vaccine can take several weeks to take effect, at this time we are still unsure of how the state will properly track and monitor incoming arrivals for receiving the COVID-19 vaccine; but we imagine the process will be similar to how they are performing the screening for the COVID-19 pre-travel test that is required 72-hours prior to arrival for visitors beginning October 15, 2020.
+Providing the vaccine can take several weeks to take effect, at this time we are still unsure of how the state will properly track and monitor incoming arrivals for receiving the COVID-19 vaccine; but we imagine the process will be similar to how they are performing the screening for the COVID-19 pre-travel test that is required 72-hours prior to departure.
 See our Hawaii Reopening page for more information.

 What test is currently required to visit Hawaii?

 The pre-testing travel program began on October 15, 2020